freeletics/khonshu/docs/whetstone/navigation.md

 === "Views with Fragments"

     ```kotlin
-    @RendererFragment(
-        scope = ExampleScope::class, // uses our marker class
+    @RendererDestination(
+        route = ExampleRoute::class, // the route used to navigate to ExampleRenderer
         parentScope = AppScope::class, // the scope of the app level component
         rendererFactory = ExampleRenderer.Factory::class, // references the factory below
-        stateMachine = ExampleStateMachine::class, // the state machine used for this ui
+        stateMachine = ExampleStateMachine::class, // the state machine used fo
-    )
-    @NavDestination(
-        route = ExampleRoute::class, // the route used to navigate to ExampleUi
-        type = DestinationType.SCREEN, // whether it's a screen, dialog or bottom sheet
+        destinationType = DestinationType.SCREEN, // whether it's a screen, dialog or bottom sheet
         destinationScope = AppScope::class, // contribute the generated destination to AppScope
     )
     internal class ExampleRenderer @AssistedInject constructor(